Uploading Files to WebDAV Server in Internet Explorer and Legacy Browsers

 <?xml version="1.0" encoding="utf-8"?> <d:multistatus xmlns:d="DAV:"> <d:response> <d:href>http://webdavserver.com/serv/Report.xlsx</d:href> <d:status>HTTP/1.1 200 OK</d:status> </d:response> </d:multistatus>

 There is no way to analyze POST-upload response code in modern browsers, so AJAX File Browser relies on the status code in multistatus XML.
-If the status is 200 OK - upload was successful, otherwise upload failed and you will see the View Error menu in context menu in the upload area.
+If the status is 200 OK - upload was successful, otherwise upload failed and you will see the View Error menu in the context menu in the upload area.

 Upload Progress Refresh Time

-To refresh the upload progress the IT Hit WebDAV Server Engine periodically submits the upload-progress REPORT request to server.
-By default this request is submitted every 5 seconds for every file that is being uploaded.
+To refresh the upload progress, the IT Hit WebDAV Server Engine periodically submits the upload progress REPORT request to server.
+By default, this request is submitted every 5 seconds for every file that is being uploaded.
 To get and set the progress refresh time use GetProgressRefreshTime and SetProgressRefreshTime methods:

 var ajaxFileBrowser = new ITHit.WebDAV.Client.AjaxFileBrowser.Controller('AjaxFileBrowserContainer','http://webdavserver.com/', 'height: 500px; width: 500px'); ajaxFileBrowser.SetProgressRefreshTime(10); // set refresh time in seconds